Range Resources (RRC)

 Share Issuance

-No information available for significant share issuances by the company over the last 3-5 years.
-Shares outstanding generally declined, indicating net repurchases.
+- No significant share issuances by Range Resources have been reported over the last 3-5 years; shares outstanding generally declined during this period, indicating net repurchases.

 Inbound Investments

-No information available for large inbound investments made in the company by third-parties over the last 3-5 years.
-Institutional investors have adjusted their holdings, but this represents market activity rather than direct company investment.
+- No information is available for large inbound investments made in Range Resources by third-parties over the last 3-5 years.

 Outbound Investments

-No information available for instances where the company made a strategic investment in another company over the last 3-5 years.
+- No information is available for instances where Range Resources made a strategic investment in another company over the last 3-5 years.

 Capital Expenditures

-- The primary focus of capital expenditures includes drilling and completion, maintenance capital, investment in acreage and gathering facilities, and strategic investments for future growth and environmental initiatives like pneumatic device upgrades.
+- The primary focus of capital expenditures includes drilling and completion, maintenance capital, investments in acreage and gathering facilities, and strategic initiatives for future growth and environmental upgrades such as pneumatic devices.

 Latest Trefis Analyses